justinleemans/uni-networking/README.md

 }
 ```

 Besides the `OnClear()` method two other overridable methods have been added. `OnSerialize(IWriteablePayload payload)` and `OnDeserialize(IReadablePayload payload)`.
-These methods are used to read/write the values of fields and properties to/from the data stream.
+These methods are used to read/write the values of fields and properties to/from the payload.

 ```c#
 public override void OnSerialize(IWriteablePayload payload)